abdullahmohamed74/classy-weather-searching-app/README.md

-# usePopcorn movie app
+# classy weater app

-search for any movie that you want, show any movie details
+- I made this as a practical application on how React before hooks work.

 ## features

-- you can search for any movie that you want
+- you can search for the weather of any country.
-- you can choose amovie and show its details
-- you can rate a movie and add it to watched list
-- you can show a summary of all watched movies
+- show the weather of today and the upcoming 6 days.

 ### purpose

 a practical application on :

-- fetch data
+- fetch data.
-- initialize a state using a callback function
+- how class-based components work.
-- use cases of useEffect hook
+- use cases of lifecycle methods (componentDidMount , componentDidUpdate ,componentWillUnmount).
-- custom hooks
-- useRef hook both to select DOM element and to persist data between renders